JustARandomCoder2008/obsidiots_data/README.md

 # obsidiots_data
-data and resourcepacks for the obsidiots server
+datapack for the obsidiots server